The "Standard Bird"

 Now let's look at how this "Standard Bird" idea works.
-How does the Williamson's Sapsucker, a woodpecker of high-elevation pine forests in western North America, at the left, compare with our standard-bird pigeon?
+How does the Williamson's Sapsucker, a woodpecker of high-elevation pine forests in western North America, at the right, compare with our standard-bird pigeon?
 The most conspicous differences are:

 Therefore, these three things, the sapsucker's beak, its feet and its tail, because they are so different from what we see on our standard-bird pigeon, are the basic special features of the Williamson's Sapsucker.
 Later if we want to distinguish the Williamson's Sapsucker from other woodpeckers, by then we'll already have a concept of "woodpecker" firmly established in our heads, so we won't need our Standard-Bird concept.
 Our Standard Bird is for bigginers...

 Let's fine-tune our ideas about our Standard Bird concept: